Our Strategy

 GBIF have worked with the EP Biodiversity Working Group to produce simple guidance that enables EFPIs and their clients to comply with EP4 requirements on sharing of biodiversity data.

-Organization for Economic Co-operation and Development (OECD)
+Organisation for Economic Co-operation and Development (OECD)

 The Equator Principles endorsed and provided input into an OECD document that provides an overview of good practice for Environmental and Social Agents.